Lavender infused sugar adds flavour to iced tea, fruit, desserts and more. So easy to put together using fresh or dried lavender.

 Want to try making your own lavender infused sugar?
 Pin it for later.

-Tried any recipes with lavender?
+Tried any recipes using lavender sugar?
 Good in your books or will you let this one pass?

 I love lavender… we have always grown it and I have dried it for years.